jeka-dev/jeka/docs/tutorials/gui-getting-started.md

   `jekaw` compiles your `Commands` classes behind the scene and execute a Java program which invokes the method.

-Now, you can now add your own commands (like `printHello` in above example) just by declaring a public no-arg method returning `void`.
+Now, you can add your own commands (like `printHello` in above example) just by declaring a public no-arg method returning `void`.
 Your new method should appear instantaneously in Jeka window tool on the right.

 * For adding options, just declare a public field as shown below.